Vedam23/CMOS-Circuit-Design-and-SPICE-Simulation-using-SKY130-VSD-IAT-Workshop/README.md

 - Drain current is no longer proportional to Vgs – instead, it **flattens out**.
 - Important for sub-micron processes like SKY130.

-**Lab:**
-- Run ID–Vgs simulations for different channel lengths.
-- Code for graph between Ids and Vds for short channel devices:
+**Lab Code for graph between Ids and Vds for short channel devices:**

-- *Model Description
+*Model Description
 .param temp=27

 *Including sky130 library files